ldangelo/blog/content/post/iterative-prompt-development/index.md

 ## Overview

-The better the prompt the better the outcome.
-Most AI projects go sideways because little to no effort is put into developing a more effective prompt.
-The more you can tell the AI about the problem the higher the success rate will be.
-This is called prompt development.
+The quality of your prompt directly influences the outcome of AI projects.
+Many AI initiatives falter due to insufficient effort in crafting effective prompts.
+By providing comprehensive details about the problem to the AI, you significantly increase the likelihood of success.
+This process is known as prompt development.

 ## Use Claude to help you iterate on your prompts

-Start with a simple prompt and iterate on it.
-The more you can tell Claude with each step the better the outcome will be.
-Start simple with business requirements and expand from there.
+Begin with a basic prompt and refine it through iterations.
+With each step, provide Claude with more information to enhance the results.
+Start by outlining the business requirements and gradually expand to include more details.

 ### A simple starting point

-I recently started a project by defining the business requirements, adding references to external API's and defining what success looks like.
-I then asked Claude to create a component diagram and class diagram based on the provided information.
+In a recent project, I began by clearly defining the business requirements, incorporating references to external APIs, and establishing success criteria.
+I then engaged Claude to generate component and class diagrams based on this foundational information.

 ### Create some high level diagrams

-I iterated on the diagrams using Claude until I was satisfied.
-I then referenced these diagrams that Claude helped me create and re-read the prompt.
-I then asked Claude to write a prompt based on the diagrams.
+I worked with Claude to refine these diagrams until they met my expectations.
+Using these diagrams as a reference, I revisited the prompt and asked Claude to draft a new prompt based on the visual representations.

 ### Add Technical Requirements

-I added in technical requirements like language, database, architectural principals, etc..
-I re-read the prompt and asked Claude to update the prompt.
+Next, I incorporated technical requirements such as programming language, database choices, and architectural principles.
+After reviewing the prompt, I requested Claude to update it accordingly.

 ### Create an executive summary

-I then asked Claude to create an executive summary.
-Iterated with Claude on the summary until I was satisfied.
-I then added the summary to the prompt.
-Re-read the prompt and asked Claude to update the prompt.
+I then tasked Claude with creating an executive summary.
+Through iterative feedback, we refined the summary until it was polished.
+This summary was then integrated into the prompt, and I asked Claude to make further updates.

 ### Create a product requirements document

-I then asked Claude to create a detailed product requirements document.
-Iterated with Claude until I was satisfied.
-I then added the requirements to the prompt file and asked Claude to update the prompt.
+Subsequently, I requested Claude to draft a comprehensive product requirements document.
+Through collaboration, we refined this document until it was satisfactory.
+The finalized requirements were added to the prompt file, and Claude was asked to update the prompt once more.

 ### Improve your prompt

-I then asked Claude how I could improve the prompt and iterated on it's suggestions.
+Finally, I consulted Claude for suggestions on further improving the prompt and iterated on its feedback to enhance the overall quality.

 ## Outcome

-The resulting prompt was much more detailed and informative than anything I could have come up with on my own.
-You can continue this process until Claude starts giving suggestions that provide little to no value.
+The final prompt was significantly more detailed and informative than what I could have developed independently.
+This iterative process can continue until Claude's suggestions no longer add substantial value.